playcanvas/developer.playcanvas.com/content/user-manual/packs/components/audiosource.md

 ---
-title: Audio Source Component
+title: Audio Source
 template: page.tmpl.html
-skip: true
+position: 3
 ---

 The 'audiosource' component specifies the listener's position in 3D space.
 All 3D audio playback will be relative to this position.